ApplauseOSS/django-eventsourcing/README.md

 djangoevents takes advantage of [eventsourcing](https://github.com/johnbywater/eventsourcing) library for handling event sourcing and replaces its storage backend with Django Model for seamless integration with Django.

 ### BaseAggregate
+It is required to place all aggregate definitions in `entities.py` module of a Django application.

 BaseEntity is a wrapper over EventSourcedEntity from eventsourcing's EventSourcedEntity.
 It is used to define Aggregates, its domain events and how domain events apply changes to Aggregates in one place.

 ```python
 from djangoevents import BaseAggregate